gincker/chart-and-graphics-playground/README.md

 ## Demos

-Here are some sample results from our graphics playground (click the images to see the live demonstration):
+Here are some sample results from our graphics playground.
+Click the images to see the live demonstration:

+*(Note: depending on your computer and broswer, sometimes, the results may not be displayed on your screen automatically after clicking the following images.
+In this case, you need to reload the web page to see the results.)*

 [<img src="https://gincker.com/images/ginckers/open/free/chart2dParametricChart_lattice16p19.png"
     width="250" width="250" title="2d parametric chart">](https://gincker.com/Graphics/2d-parametric-chart#zfhbaiWAcw)